 The email nurture sequence is a set-it-and-forget-it tool that saves time and effort.
 Once it’s set up, galleries can focus on other aspects of their business while the sequence works in the background.
 It’s an effective way to stay top-of-mind with subscribers and build long-term relationships with potential clients.

-- Your collector-based is made up of mostly older people who are downsizing and not purchasing art as often.
-It would help if you built strong relationships with a new generation of collectors.
+- Your collector base consists mostly of older individuals who are downsizing and purchasing art less frequently.
+Building strong relationships with a new generation of collectors is crucial.

-- Generation X and Millennial art lovers are coming to gallery events but not purchasing due to a lack of confidence or knowledge about collecting art.
+- Generation X and Millennial art enthusiasts attend gallery events but hesitate to make purchases due to a lack of confidence or knowledge about collecting art.

-- You have an extensive email list, but open and click rates are low for your newsletter
+- Your email list is extensive, but open and click rates for your newsletters are disappointingly low.

 With each new subscriber to your list, a nurture sequence starts to build those new relationships in a helpful and interesting way.